Runic Revelation Preview

 “Oh come on,” she said.
 “You know, I think being a Runic could be really cool,” she added.
 Kyle scowled.
 “No, I'm serious,” she insisted.
 “You'll get to create anything your mind can come up with...anything at all.
-Think about how cool that could be!
-Maybe you'll make those flying machines you were telling me about,” she added.
+Think about how amazing that could be!
+Maybe you'll make those flying machines you were telling me about.”
 Kyle had told Ariana about airplanes yesterday, when she'd asked, as she did every night, about Earth.
 She never tired of the stories he told about his home world, of guns and computers, of television and cars.
 It was all as magical to her as...well, as magic was to him.

 “Thanks,” Kyle mumbled, “...but I never really saw myself sitting in some room, spending all day carving runes and charging gems.”